SolaceProducts/pubsubplus-kubernetes-helm-quickstart/README.md

 Note here several IPs and port.
 In this example 35.202.131.158 is the external Public IP to use.

-Note: when using Minikube, there is no integrated LoadBalancer.
+Note: when using MiniKube, there is no integrated LoadBalancer.
 For a workaround, you can use `minikube service XXX-XXX-solace` to expose the service.

 ## Gaining admin access to the message broker